nicolastakashi/metricsdedupprocessor/README.md

 ## Description

-This processor deduplicates metrics by ensuring that only metrics from the in-use replica are retained, check the [Defining in use replica](#defining-in-use-replica) section for more details.
+This processor deduplicates metrics by ensuring that only metrics from the in-use replica are retained.
+It identifies the in-use replica by examining the resource attributes of incoming metrics to find the replica label.
+For more details, check the [Defining in use replica](#defining-in-use-replica) section.

+This explanation highlights that the processor inspects the metric resource attributes to determine the replica label.

 ```yaml
 processors: